 Use and disclosure of information

-• to fulfil our role as a professional association, including maintaining membership records; providing education programs, services and benefits available to members; communicating with members regarding inquiries, requests for information and use of services;
+• To fulfil our role as a professional association, including maintaining membership records; providing education programs and certification, services and benefits available to members; communicating with members regarding inquiries, requests for information and use of services.

-• to undertake investigations and implement disciplinary procedures; and
+• To undertake investigations and implement disciplinary procedures.

 FINSIA will not generally disclose personal information to parties outside FINSIA, other than for a purpose directly related to our activities as a professional association and provision or improvement of our membership services or education programs.

-In order to deliver our services to you, we occasionally need to disclose personal information to our agents, contractors or third-party service providers, such as providers of administrative, telecommunications, learning management systems, information technology/computer or other services.
+In order to deliver our services to you, we occasionally need to disclose personal information to our agents, contractors or third-party service providers, such as providers of administrative, telecommunications, learning management systems, digital badging, information technology/computer, payment gateway or other services.
 These service providers support the operation of our business and are under contract to FINSIA to keep personal information confidential and secure.

 Personal information is occasionally disclosed to contracted partners, on a strictly confidential basis, for the purpose of conducting professional development events.
 FINSIA does not provide or sell any personal information to external organisations for commercial purposes.

-Your personal information may be disclosed to other parties where you have agreed or it is required or authorised under an Australian law or by court/ tribunal orders.
+Your personal information may be disclosed to other parties where you have agreed, or where it is required under an Australian law, a law of New Zealand, or by court/ tribunal orders.

 FINSIA is in strategic partnerships with overseas professional bodies located in the United Kingdom.
 We may need to disclose your personal information to an overseas recipient in order for you to access their services or intellectual property.
 We will only disclose the minimum information required for this purpose.
-FINSIA’s contractual agreements with these organisations include requirements that these organisations deal with such personal information in accordance with applicable Australian Privacy Principles and the GDPR.
+FINSIA’s contractual agreements with these organisations include requirements that these organisations deal with such personal information in accordance with applicable APPs, the NZIPPs or GDPR (depending on which jurisdiction is applicable to our processing of your personal information).

-Information collected from prospective or prior members’ data, other than qualification assessment outcomes, CPD records and periods of membership and data for associated identification purposes, will be destroyed within seven (7) years from collection.
+Information collected from prospective or prior members’ data, other than qualification assessment outcomes, CPD records and periods of membership and data for associated identification purposes, will be destroyed in a secure manner within seven (7) years from collection.

 If you are a member, and/or studying with FINSIA, personal information received by FINSIA is held electronically on the information technology systems of FINSIA and contracted third parties.
 To access your membership account via our website (www.finsia.com), you will need to use a log-in name and secure password.
 This restriction of access ensures that, other than authorised employees and contractors of FINSIA, your personal information is only available to you.
 You should not disclose your secure password to anyone.